cameron-wags/rainbow_csv.nvim/README.md

 ```
     ./tmp_script.py < data.tsv > result.tsv
 ```
 Result set of the original query (`SELECT a3, int(a4) + 100, len(a2) WHERE a1 != 'SELL'`) is in the "result.tsv" file.
-It is clear that this simplified version can only work with tab-separated files.
+Adding support of TOP/LIMIT keywords is trivial and to support "ORDER BY" we can introduce an intermediate array.

 #### Is this technology reliable?